Arnav6595/PRJ01/README.md

 ## 📌 Project Overview

-This is a production-grade test automation framework built as part of the **Wipro Capstone Project** for Enterprise Quality Engineering.
+This is a production-grade test automation framework built as part of the **Wipro Capstone Project**.
 It combines advanced Playwright browser automation with **Generative AI tooling** (GitHub Copilot + MCP) to deliver a scalable, maintainable, and intelligent QA ecosystem.

 | Detail | Info |
 |--------|------|